🔔Stock Alerts via Telegram — Free for All Users

 1 Identified

-Intangible Assets/IP (Patents on fuel cell technology)
+Intangible Assets/IP (patented fuel cell and carbon capture technologies)

 Moat Erosion Risks